Leaving a parasitic legacy: Common infection shown to impact brain health and behaviour in mice

 “We were stunned to see that even the next generation – the ‘grandchildren’ of the original infected male – displayed changes in their behaviour,” added Dr Tyebji.

-Professor Hannan explained this was the first time it had been shown that an infection in a male can result in epigenetic changes being transmitted to subsequent generations.
+Professor Hannan explained this was the first time it had been shown that an infection in a male could result in epigenetic changes being transmitted to subsequent generations.

 “While our studies were in mice, it raises an important question about whether infections in human fathers before conception also impact their children,” said Professor Hannan.